MHKiT-Software/MHKiT/docs/source/installation.rst

 * `Requests <https://requests.readthedocs.io/>`_: used to get data from websites
 * `Pecos v0.1.9 <https://pecos.readthedocs.io/>`_: used for quality control analysis

-It is recommended to use the `Anaconda Python Distribution <https://www.anaconda.com/download/>`_ because it includes all of the MHKiT-Python package dependencies except Pecos.

 Install MHKiT-Python
 ^^^^^^^^^^^^^^^^^^^^^